U.S. Bancorp (USB)

 With roots dating back to 1863 and a presence across 26 states primarily in the Midwest and West, U.S. Bancorp (NYSE:USB) is one of America's largest banks providing lending, deposit services, wealth management, payment processing, and merchant services to individuals and businesses.

-• Large revenue base makes it harder to expand quickly, and its annual net interest income growth of 5.2% over the last five years was below our standards for the banking sector
+• Sizable revenue base leads to growth challenges as its 5.2% annual net interest income increases over the last five years fell short of other banking companies

 StockStory Analyst Team